isomerpages/gb-assist/pages/solutionrepo/solution1038.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
 Direct Purchase

 #### Support Level
 80% for SMEs <br>
-N.A. for non-SMEs
+80% for non-SMEs

 #### Things to Note
-Minimum30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Cost in price package does not include optional items and is not indicative of actual project cost.

 #### Contact Information
-Company Name: CHASSASIA (SINGAPORE) PTE LTD <br>Web URL: www.chassasia.com <br>Contact Hotline: 6212 9191 <br>Contact Email: serenetan@chassasia.com<br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.